 CRAPS RULES

-By Chuck Meklensek·Last updated 2026-04-11·8 min read
+By the Crapsee Team·Last updated 2026-04-22·10 min read

 Craps rules are simpler than the table makes them look.
 The core game has two phases (come-out roll and point round), a small number of mandatory bet types, and clear rules for when you can and cannot act.
 This page is the full rule book - if you know what is on this page, you know how to play craps correctly at any casino in the world.

-The point round
+Come-out and point round (reference)

 Shooter rules